ferv3455/ferv3455.github.io/_cpp_primer/ch7-classes.md

 - `static` member functions do not have a `this` pointer.
 As a result, non-`static` members cannot be called inside `static` member functions.
 - **`static` data members must be defined and initialized outside the class body.** Like member functions, after the class name is seen, the remainder of the definition is in the scope of the class.
+  - `static` data members can be initialized with a static member function.
+Watch out for cyclic initialization.

 ```cpp
 // define and initialize a static class member with a static member function